tshepang/blog/content/2011-movie-review.md

 ## miscellaneous

-The category of **most important movie** exists in order to recognize movies that deliver certain ideas/messages I find extremely important;
+The category of **most important movie** exists in order to recognize movies that deliver certain ideas/messages I find extremely important.
-The harmful effects of making abortion illegal are portrayed in a very powerful way in [4 Months, 3 Weeks and 2 Days], and that easily makes the movie the winner.
-There's a tie between the 2 runner-ups:
+[Fair Game],

--   [Fair Game] (harmful suppression of truth by powerful government officials)
+which is about harmful suppression of truth by powerful government officials, wins this one.

 Each repeat of a movie is a different experience, hence this category of **best first-time viewing experience**.
 It's won by [Megamind] (it blew